Gianluca De Lorenzi

-de Lorenzi (middle) celebrating the win of Philipp Lietz at Raceway Venray 2015.

-Gianluca de Lorenzi (born February 21, 1972, in Ravenna) is an Italian auto racing driver and team owner.
+Gianluca De Lorenzi (born February 21, 1972, in Ravenna) is an Italian auto racing driver and team owner.

 Career

-After previously competing in karting, de Lorenzi began competing in the Italian Formula Three Championship in 1991.
+After previously competing in karting, De Lorenzi began competing in the Italian Formula Three Championship in 1991.
 He moved to touring cars in 1996, competing in the Italian Super Touring Championship.

-de Lorenzi raced for the works Alfa Romeo team, Alfa Team Nordauto in the European Super Touring Championship in 2000, finishing the season in seventh place.
+De Lorenzi raced for the works Alfa Romeo team, Alfa Team Nordauto in the European Super Touring Championship in 2000, finishing the season in seventh place.
 In 2001, he formed his own team, GDL Racing to compete in the championship, finishing seventh again as a driver for the team.

-He finished runner-up to Salvatore Tavano in the Italian Super Touring Championship in 2003 with GDL Racing, and finished third in 2004.
-In 2005 the Italian championship was part of the new World Touring Car Championship for three rounds, as de Lorenzi finished runner-up once again in the Italian series, this time beaten by Alex Zanardi.
+De Lorenzi finished runner-up to Salvatore Tavano in the Italian Super Touring Championship in 2003 with GDL Racing, and finished third in 2004.
+In 2005, the Italian championship was part of the new World Touring Car Championship for three rounds, as De Lorenzi finished runner-up once again in the Italian series, this time beaten by Alex Zanardi.

-After concentrating on team management in 2006, de Lorenzi returned to the cockpit in 2007, finishing as runner-up in the Porsche Carrera Cup Italy.
+After concentrating on team management in 2006, De Lorenzi returned to the cockpit in 2007, finishing as runner-up in the Porsche Carrera Cup Italy.